liferay/liferay-docs/develop/tutorials/articles/service-builder/12-invoking-services-using-skinny-json-provider.markdown

 If you think getting web content articles through Skinny Provider is easy, you'll find it a snap to get Dynamic Data List records.

-## Retrieving Skinny Dynamic Data Lists
+### Retrieving Skinny Dynamic Data Lists [](id=retrieving-skinny-dynamic-data-lists)

 The `get-skinny-ddl-records` service retrieves all records found in a specified Dynamic Data List (DDL).
-Each DDL is globally recognized by its unique ID--no company ID or group name are required to locate them.
+Each DDL is globally recognized by its unique ID--no company ID or group name is required to locate them.
 And since DDLs don't support localization, no locale argument is needed.

-Dynamic Data List's records can be retrieved using the DDL's record set ID.
+Dynamic Data List records can be retrieved using the DDL's record set ID.
 You can find the ID from within the Dynamic Data Lists app.
 Each list is assigned an ID that you can supply to the Skinny Provider web service as the DDL record set ID value.